 4. Avoid self-appointed guides

-You are not required to have a guide.
+When you come to Bali exchange your money in the official money exchange office.
+Avoid dealing with drugs.
+And always keep your travel documents at the hotel. are not required to have a guide.
 Near many tourists attractions you can find scammers that will tell you that you can’t enter to a temple or a museum without a guide.
 It’s rarely true.
 Always buy your tickets in an official cash desk.
 Read best tips about finding best guide.

 5. Mind your money